Table of Content:

 If one or more callables throw exceptions, the other callables continue running, and a composite exception is thrown when all callables finish execution.

-behavior of pipelines, except that it does not perform any
+The behavior of run-parallel is consistent with the behavior of pipelines, except that it does not perform any redirections.

 Here is an example that lets you pipe the stdout and stderr of a command to two different commands in order to independently capture the output of each byte stream: